technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image12.jpeg)

-4. Select confirmation check box and then click on **Continue** button.
+4. Select the confirmation check box and then click on **Continue** button.

     ![](./media/image13.jpeg)